ClementTsang/bottom/README.md

 Use `btm --help` for more information.

 ```
         --advanced_kill                        Shows more options when killing a process on Unix-like systems.
         --autohide_time                        Temporarily shows the time scale in graphs.
     -b, --basic                                Hides graphs and uses a more basic look.
         --battery                              Shows the battery widget.
     -S, --case_sensitive                       Enables case sensitivity by default.
     -c, --celsius                              Sets the temperature type to Celsius.
         --color <COLOR SCHEME>                 Use a color scheme, use --help for supported values.
     -C, --config <CONFIG PATH>                 Sets the location of the config file.
     -u, --current_usage                        Sets process CPU% to be based on current CPU%.
     -t, --default_time_value <MS>              Default time value for graphs in ms.
         --default_widget_count <INT>           Sets the n'th selected widget type as the default.
         --default_widget_type <WIDGET TYPE>    Sets the default widget type, use --help for more info.
         --disable_click                        Disables mouse clicks.
     -m, --dot_marker                           Uses a dot marker for graphs.
     -f, --fahrenheit                           Sets the temperature type to Fahrenheit.
     -g, --group                                Groups processes with the same name by default.
     -h, --help                                 Prints help information.
 Use --help for more info.
     -a, --hide_avg_cpu                         Hides the average CPU usage.
         --hide_table_gap                       Hides the spacing between table headers and entries.
         --hide_time                            Completely hides the time scaling.
     -k, --kelvin                               Sets the temperature type to Kelvin.
     -l, --left_legend                          Puts the CPU chart legend to the left side.
         --mem_as_value                         Defaults to showing process memory usage by value.
+        --network_use_binary_prefix            Displays the network widget with binary prefixes.
+        --network_use_bytes                    Displays the network widget using bytes.
+        --network_use_log                      Displays the network widget with a log scale.
         --process_command                      Show processes as their commands by default.
     -r, --rate <MS>                            Sets a refresh rate in ms.
     -R, --regex                                Enables regex by default.
         --show_table_scroll_position           Shows the scroll position tracker in table widgets.
     -d, --time_delta <MS>                      The amount in ms changed upon zooming.
     -T, --tree                                 Defaults to showing the process widget in tree mode.
         --use_old_network_legend               DEPRECATED - uses the older network legend.
     -V, --version                              Prints version information.
     -W, --whole_word                           Enables whole-word matching by default.
 ```

 ### Keybindings